rsnemmen/BCES/README.md

-BCES: Linear regression for data with measurement errors and intrinsic scatter
+BCES and WLS: Linear regression for data with measurement errors and intrinsic scatter
 =========================================

-Python module for performing robust linear regression on (X,Y) data points where both X and Y have measurement errors.
+Python module for performing robust linear regression on (X,Y) data points with measurement errors.

-The fitting method is the *bivariate correlated errors and intrinsic scatter* (BCES) and follows the description given in [Akritas & Bershady.
+The **BCES** fitting method is the *bivariate correlated errors and intrinsic scatter* (BCES) and follows the description given in [Akritas & Bershady.
 1996, ApJ](http://labs.adsabs.harvard.edu/adsabs/abs/1996ApJ...470..706A/).
 Some of the advantages of BCES regression compared to ordinary least squares fitting (quoted from Akritas & Bershady 1996):

 * it allows for measurement errors on both variables
 * it permits the measurement errors for the two variables to be dependent
 * it permits the magnitudes of the measurement errors to depend on the measurements
 * other "symmetric" lines such as the bisector and the orthogonal regression can be constructed.

-In order to understand how to perform and interpret the regression results, please read the paper.
+In order to understand how to perform and interpret the regression results, please [read the paper](http://labs.adsabs.harvard.edu/adsabs/abs/1996ApJ...470..706A/).

+The **WLS** (weighted least squares) method handles the case where only Y has measurement errors and X is treated as error-free.
+It accounts for intrinsic scatter in the data and also follows [Akritas & Bershady 1996, §2.3](http://labs.adsabs.harvard.edu/adsabs/abs/1996ApJ...470..706A/).

 ## Installation